lizhi941/docker-bacula-opensource-new/docs/bacula-dir-baculum.md

 ## Note!

   If you start bacula-dir but no correct DB settings in the bacula-dir.conf, the

 program will stop after some seconds.
+You can find the scripts file create_mysql_database,

+grant_mysql_privileges,make_mysql_tables in the directory  etc/bacula/scripts.